 The meaning of phantom inventory refers to inventory that doesn’t physically exist for the business to utilize.
 In other words, it’s inventory your data system, such as your inventory report, says you have available.
 However, when you physically check, you don’t have the inventory in stock.

-Phantom inventory is often a result of missing or stolen inventory.
+Phantom inventory is often a result of inventory shrinkage, missing or stolen inventory.
 This can lead to business loss, a decrease in profit margins, and a potential loss in customers.

 In many cases, phantom inventory occurs due to misplacement, breakage, theft, and data entry errors.
 It can cause discrepancies between inventory records and real inventory.
 If the phantom inventory isn’t properly addressed, it can negatively impact the business when it comes to accounting adjustments and restatements.